 The Problem in Form-Substance Dualism

-Scientific and philosophical materialism reject the mind-body duality, and replace it with matter, which is then supposed to explain both mind and body.
+Scientific and philosophical materialism rejects the mind-body duality and replaces it with matter, which is then supposed to explain both mind and body.
 The trouble in such reduction is that we lose the ability to create ideas from matter.
-Ideas have the property of representation, abstraction, and intentionality, but material object’s don’t.
+Ideas have the property of representation, abstraction, and intentionality, but material objects don’t.
 Therefore, the reduction of mind and body to just one category—matter—completely discards the mind.

 If, however, you reject the reality of ideas, then you must also reject knowledge, perception, cognition, science, and any lawfulness—whether natural or man-made.
 If ideas are unreal then any generalization from the particulars is also unreal.
 You can only have specific things, but a general law, idea, or construct that pertains to many objects.
 I doubt that anyone wants to accept such an alternative—after all, what would you be thinking if thinking itself is unreal?
 What’s the point of having a belief that I am thinking about when I have already rejected the possibility of generalizing from the particulars?

 The Inverted Reduction

 This crisis in any kind of dualism—and its proposed alternative, materialism—can be resolved if we invert the reduction: instead of reducing mind to matter, forms to substance, ideas to things, we can now try to reduce matter to mind, substance to forms, and things to ideas.
 In my previous writings, I have tried to show why dualism and materialism fail for different reasons.
 This conclusion is, of course, not new.
 Literature is littered with critiques of both materialism and dualism.
 My contribution to this debate is the idea that the reduction need not proceed from matter to mind (reducing mind to matter); it can as well begin in the mind and proceed to construct matter from it.
 I have shown why this approach allows consistency and completeness, unlike dualism or materialism.